filecoin-project/fevm-foundry-kit/README.md

 HYPERSPACE_RPC_URL=https://api.hyperspace.node.glif.io/rpc/v1
 ```

-and then, do the following in the terminal:
+and then, open a new terminal and run the following command:

 ```
 source .env